 Actors have very specific ways of speaking, moving, and looking, and they are easy to see in different types of roles.
-Focusing on a particular performance that you have seen the actor give several times, including a specific accent, expression, or action will help you to describe what you want your audience to see in their heads.
+Focusing on a particular performance that you have seen the actor give several times, including a specific accent, expression, or action will help you to describe what you want your audience to see in their heads with your characters.

 I have trouble coming up with names for my characters.
 Last names are especially difficult for me, but I’ve developed some resources to help with this.
 In the end, though, if a name just feels right, just go with it, or you won’t be able to get out of your head, no matter how many times you use the alternative.

 Movie credits and yearbooks are good to look through too.
 Thousands of names appear in list form before you, and some are bound to pop out at you.
 You can even blend one person’s first name with another person’s last name on the list to come up with a new name for your character.
-I like to find names that are easy for readers to pronounce, knowing how much I hate stumbling over a long or complicated name whenever I read a book.
+I like to find names that are easy for readers to pronounce.
+If I do use a longer name, I try not to mention it a crazy amount of times in the story.

 Heritage can be important for some characters, and a strong last name for that heritage will help with that.
 If you want your readers to know that your character is of Italian descent, give them an Italian-sounding last name.
 Don’t just guess.
 Make sure that it is authentic to their country of origin.

 Theme names can really simplify things.
 Give all of your characters names based on Greek myths, the names of your childhood friends, etc. In one of my books, all of the characters’ last names are based on street names where I lived growing up.

 Keep your ears open in public.
 One day at the mall, a store clerk came up to me and announced that her name was Jill and asked if I needed anything.
 Her name stuck out to me since she was young, and it’s not a common name for people her age.
 I made a mental note to use it for a character I am working on at the moment.

 How a character dresses is a very telling indication of what they are like, or it can be a way to deepen the character by presenting them one way and finding that they are another.
 A tomboy girl may dress in jeans and t-shirts and baseball caps.
 A rich, snobby businessman might always clad in designer suits, even on his days off.

 It’s fun to play with wardrobe and how it can serve the story.
 A character may have a favorite jacket, sports jersey, or pair of shoes.
 Maybe they were given to them by someone important in their lives.
 Maybe they just feel comfortable in it because it suits them in one way or another.
 Maybe a piece of jewelry is always worn because it represents an important time in their past.

 That’s why it’s best to borrow traits from several people and even make up your own to blend together into a totally original character.
 Make a thin person you know a heavy one in your book.
 Give them a different type of job; give them their dream job, even.
 Incorporate different likes and dislikes, health, education, temperament, age, etc. from the person that you are thinking of.

 There are several books and online tutorials about drawing cartoon characters.
 Cartoons are made up of simple shapes that anyone can make.
 This will allow you to make choices as to the details of character’s face and body.
 Do they have a big nose?
 Oval eyes?
 Stringy hair?

 Keep them on a file on your computer, or print them out and tack them on your wall where you write as inspiration.
-I once found near-exact replicas of all of my main characters in one of my books, and I have their images pasted into my writer’s journal.
+I once found near-exact replicas of all of my main characters in one of my books, and I have their images pasted into my writer’s scrapbook.